 J: Why do people go potholing?

 M: I suppose that potholing or caving gives people the opportunity to see things that few people have experienced.
 It's challenging but anyone who is reasonably fit can do it.
 Some cavers may just choose to visit well-known caves while others want to discover places that nobody has visited.

 M: Is it fair to say that it's a bit like exploring?

 J: Yes!
-I think that’s true.
-Caving is one of the only forms of original exploration left, and there are caving areas in many parts of the UK so it’s quite easy for people to find a suitable location.
-Lots of British cavers go on expeditions worldwide though to explore previously unknown caves.
+I think that's true.
+Caving is one of the only forms of original exploration left, and there are caving areas in many parts of the UK, so it's quite easy for people to find a suitable location.
+Lots of British cavers go on expeditions worldwide though, to explore previously unknown caves.
 For many people, caving can become a lifelong hobby, and sometimes it even leads people to new interests.
-For example, someone who starts as a sporting caver might go on to develop other interests such as cave diving, cave science, photography, art, mapping, conservation, archaeology and research.
+For example, someone who starts as a sporting caver might go on to develop other interests, such as cave diving, cave science, photography, art, mapping, conservation, archaeology or research.

 J: Hmm, so how do people get involved in caving?

 M: The best way is to join a caving club.
 You have to start by learning all about safety, what to wear, what equipment you need, what kind of lights to use, emergency procedures and so on.
 To do that you need guidance from experienced cavers, and you can meet them at caving clubs.

 M: Lots.
 Most of the big clubs are based in areas close to caves but there are also caving groups in many cities.
 There are also organisations that offer cave training on a commercial basis and they usually have websites giving all the details.